sillyjason/auto_data_aggregation/README.md

 At the project root directory, create a .env file with the following env variables
 ```
 # EE Environment Variables
-EE_HOSTNAME= // hostname of your Couchbase node
+EE_HOSTNAME= // hostname of any Couchbase node with Data service deployed
-EVENTING_HOSTNAME= // hostname of your Couchbase node
+EVENTING_HOSTNAME= // hostname of your Couchbase node with Eventing service deployed

 #CB User Credential
 CB_USERNAME= // username for admin credentials to Couchbase cluster
 CB_PASSWORD= // password for admin credentials to Couchbase cluster
 ```